Mini-Burger Potato Bites Recipe

 - 1. Bake waffle fries according to package directions.
 In a large skillet, cook onions in butter and oil over medium heat for 10 minutes.
 Add the sugar, salt and pepper; cook 3-5 minutes longer or until onions are golden brown, stirring frequently.

 - 2. Meanwhile, in a large bowl, combine beef and steak seasoning.
 Shape into 16 patties.
-Cook in a large skillet until a meat thermometer reads 160° and juices run clear, turning once.
+Cook in a large skillet until a thermometer reads 160° and juices run clear, turning once.

 - 3. For sauce, in a double boiler or metal bowl over simmering water, constantly whisk the egg yolks, lemon juice and water until mixture reaches 160° or is thick enough to coat the back of a metal spoon.
 Reduce heat to low.
 Slowly drizzle in warm melted butter, whisking constantly.